Normal viscosity and Viscous resuspension of non-Brownian suspensions: Results and discussion

 In the experimental works reported in \citep{SaintMichel} and \citep{Dambrosio}, not only the height increment but also the profiles of volume fraction were determined.
 The normal viscosity coefficient $\eta_{33}$ deduced in \citep{SaintMichel} from these profiles matches equation \ref{eq:normvisc_correlations} with \citep{Boyer2011b}'s parameters.
 Conversely, \citep{Dambrosio} suggest a better agreement with \citep{Zarraga2000}'s one.
 The present results highlight that the superior accuracy of one expression entirely depends on the range of $\phi$ considered.
 Overall, Boyer's expression is suitable for $\phi/\phi_m>0.8$ and \citep{Zarraga2000}'s one for $\phi/\phi_m \in [0.6, 0.8]$.
 They both overestimate the viscosity if $\phi/\phi_m < 0.6$ .
 These discrepancies deserve several comments.
 In both experimental works, the normal stress was found to be shear-thinning, which is not found with the present model.
 It is thus clear that the experimental systems are physically more complex.
-As for the previous discussion concerning inertial effects, it is also possible that the transition from a viscous regime (at low $\mathcal Re_p$) to an inertial one (at high $\mathcal Re_p$) depends on the volume fraction.
-Possibly, the fact that the low values of the normal stress that we report for $\phi<35\%$ were not observed in experiments may come in part from inertial effects increasing the measured stress.
+The fact that the low values of the normal stress that we report for $\phi<35\%$ were not observed in experiments may come in part from inertial effects, since low volume fractions are mainly obtained at high Acrivos numbers where the Reynolds number was not kept small in the experiments.

 Another clear difficulty encountered in this work is related to the interpretation of the results in the regions with strong gradients of solid fraction.
 Gradient effects can be expected in experiments too, and the only way to reproduce them numerically would be to replicate the particles in terms of both size and number - which we did not do as it would have required extremely large numbers and prohibitive computation times.
 Nevertheless, the numerical results give an insight into gradient effects: when the gradient of $\phi$ is greater than a fraction of the inverse of the particle size, it is not possible to collapse the profiles obtained at different Shields numbers.